Knightfall (TV series): Release

 A teaser trailer debuted on February 1, 2017, on History Channel, depicting a bloody Templar helmet.
 The series premiered on December 6, 2017.
 The second season premiered on March 25, 2019.

 The series was pre-sold to SBS in Australia.
 HBO, its subsidiary Cinemax, and FilmBox Premium also obtained the rights in central and eastern Europe.
 History, which developed the original series, aired Knightfall in North America.

 Reception

 Critical reception

 On review aggregation website Rotten Tomatoes, season 1 had an approval rating of 55% based on 20 reviews.
 On Metacritic, the series has a weighted average score of 47 out of 100, based on reviews from 12 critics, indicating "mixed or average reviews".

 For the second season, Rotten Tomatoes listed only four reviews, with three favorable; two of the reviews praised the addition of Mark Hamill with one commenting that "the barely recognizable Star Wars icon carries every scene in which he appears".

-On the self proclaimed "Community Watchdog" website, Things You Should Be Told, Knightfall was listed as second on the list of "Entertaining but Historically Inaccurate Movies & Series of All Time".
-Its ranking as Historically Inaccurate was second only to the movie Braveheart which coincidentally covers the same general time period and overlapping historical events and people.
+Inaccuracies in the series have been defended by the series' historical consultant, Dan Jones, as dramatic licence.
+He says the quest for the Holy Grail would have been recognised as myth by people in the Middle Ages, and is part of the legend which has since developed around the Templars.